Aggression toward dogs

 Important: The following is meant to provide a general overview of dog-dog aggression.
 If you're dealing with an aggressive dog, seek help from a reputable behaviorist.

-Dog-dog aggression is a very serious matter.
-Until your dog's successfully treated, keep him a safe distance from all other dogs ("safe distance" meaning the minimum amount of space he needs to remain calm and unstressed).
+Dog aggression toward other dogs is a very serious matter.
+Until your dog is successfully treated, keep them a safe distance from all other dogs — “safe distance” meaning the minimum amount of space they need to remain calm and unstressed.

 • Lunging